ceesem/ossify/docs/reference/index.md

 !!! tip "Best Practices"
     - Use `Cell.apply_mask()` for non-destructive filtering
     - Use `mask_context()` for temporary operations
-    - Use annotations for sparse point-like data and labels for dense data where every vertex has a value.
+    - Use annotations for sparse point-like data and features for dense data where every vertex has a value.
     - Leverage `Link` objects for complex data relationships
     - Take advantage of method chaining for concise workflows